Charlie Swinbourne (Editor)

 Sample article: The ten annoying habits of hearing people / The ten annoying habits of deaf people

-Andy Palmer (Deputy Editor)
+Andy Palmer (Contributing Editor)

 Andy volunteers for the Peterborough and District Deaf Children’s Society on their website, deaf football coaching and other events as well as working for a hearing loss charity.
 All views expressed are his own.